Philadelphia refinery seeks to sell oil stocks, equipment after fire: sources

 The larger, Girard Point section of the refinery complex has been shut since the fire on June 21 destroyed an alkylation unit, which produces high-octane components that go into premium gasoline and chemicals.

-Reporting by Devika Krishna Kumar, Stephanie Kelly, Jarrett Renshaw and Laila Kearney in New York; Editing by Susan Thomas
+Reporting by Devika Krishna Kumar, Stephanie Kelly, Jarrett Renshaw and Laila Kearney in New York; Editing by Susan Thomas and Rosalba O'Brien